Rewire reading using principles of neuroplasticity.

 What Gemm Can Do: This is one of the most common reading problems.
 Our primary goal is to make reading easy, more natural, so that young readers will become willing readers and put in the reading practice required to acquire high level reading skills.

-Extra reading support or tutoring is not helping
+Reading Problem: Extra reading support or tutoring is not helping

 While many programs, therapies and/or teachers have good reputations for helping reading, it is also true that despite this added help, reading scores in North America have remained stubbornly flat.